Data Structures | Macros | Typedefs | Functions

 Function Documentation

-void tommy_trie_inplace_init ( tommy_trie_inplace trie_inplace)
+TOMMY_API void tommy_trie_inplace_init ( tommy_trie_inplace trie_inplace)

 Initializes the trie.

-void tommy_trie_inplace_insert ( tommy_trie_inplace trie_inplace,
+TOMMY_API void tommy_trie_inplace_insert ( tommy_trie_inplace trie_inplace,

 tommy_trie_inplace_node node,